← All Neighbourhood Guides

 • No subway access: nearest subway is Kipling Station (Line 2), which requires a bus connection from Long Branch

-• Flood zone overlap near Etobicoke Creek: western-edge addresses should be checked at trca.ca before purchasing
+• Flood zone overlap near Etobicoke Creek: western-edge addresses near the creek should be checked against TRCA floodplain mapping at trca.ca before purchasing

-• QEW and rail noise: northern-edge streets near the corridor experience meaningful highway and freight traffic sound
+• Rail-corridor noise: northern-edge streets near the CN/GO corridor experience meaningful freight and GO train sound

 • School catchment research required: verify specific address at tdsb.on.ca; catchments are address-specific